toddsellon/SpaceCraft/README.md

 ![](https://raw.githubusercontent.com/toddsellon/SpaceCraft/main/thumbnail.jpg?token=AB6IMWOXRSLL2T76BAYSH327RTGKW)

 # SpaceCraft
 A mod for Space Engineers allowing AI controlled factions.
-Simply include the clone the repository into *Users\UserName\AppData\Roaming\SpaceEngineers\Mods\SpaceCraft* before launching the game and include it in the mod list for your game.
+Simply find the mod in the Steam Workshop or clone the repository into *Users\UserName\AppData\Roaming\SpaceEngineers\Mods\SpaceCraft* before launching the game and include it in the mod list for your game.
+You are free to reuse, modify, suggest, or even inquire about the code in any way including creating your own branches.

 # Early Access
 SpaceCraft is still a work in progress, so please expect issues/bugs/other frustrations.
 Don't hesitate to reach out should you encounter any difficulties and be as descriptive as possible so I can try to get to the bottom of any issues.